docker-archive/dcus-hol-2016/docker-datacenter/README.md

 	> **Note**: If your menu is collapsed you will only see gear icon.
 To expand your menu click the "hamburger" in top left corner.

-1. Click `License` adn then `choose file`
+1. Click `License` and then `choose file`

 	![](./images/license.jpg)

-1. Navigate to where your license was downloaded, and double click the `docker_subscription.lic` file.
+1. Navigate to where your license was downloaded, and double-click the `docker_subscription.lic` file.

 1. Click `Upload License`.
 You should get a success notification in the lower right hand corner.